Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 Use the following sign-up link to create an Azure RMS for Individuals account: https://aka.ms/rms-signup

-In fact, any registered user can sign in to the Azure tenant and view other user accounts that have been created.
+Any registered user can sign in to the Azure tenant and view other user accounts that have been created.

 <img src='img/20231000-040033.png' width=900/>

-Furthermore, on tenant creation, the service places **Microsoft Rights Management Services** as the only Global Administrator.
+On tenant creation, the service places **Microsoft Rights Management Services** as the only Global Administrator.

 <img src='img/20231056-035634.png' width=900/>